Policy Number: VI-4.00(A)

 - Facilities Naming Procedures

-- Facilities Naming proposals should be directed to the Vice President and Chief Administrative Officer.
+- Philanthropic or Honorific Facilities Naming proposals should be prepared by the Vice President for University Relations and the Vice President and Chief Administrative Officer respectively and directed to the Facilities Naming Committee.

 - The Facilities Naming Committee is responsible for reviewing all proposals requesting the Naming of University Facilities, including Philanthropic and Honorific Namings, and making a recommendation to the President.